MadalinaCodes/AutomationTesting.Selenium.Py.PyCharm/README.md

 III.
 The browser.py file creates the Browser class and initializes the browser and waits.

-	In context.py file we have 2 methods, one that gets called before each test and another one which gets called after each test
+	In environment.py file we have 2 methods, one that gets called before each test and another one which gets called after each test

 > Step 3 - Running the tests

-	In the test_runs folder we have some files that run the tests after the tags used in the project (@books, @regression, @smoke, @menu)​
+	In the test_runs folder we have some files that run the tests after the tags used in the project (@books, @regression, @smoke, @menu, @auto, @buttons)​

 	All we have to do is right click on one of these runners and select run.
 	After the test is done, a html report will be created or updated if it already exists